ExpressGateway/express-gateway.io/docs/admin/index.md

 ### Core Entities

 ##### User
 Main item in the system.
-Typically would be used to represent person in Express Gateway.
+Typically would be used to represent a person in Express Gateway.
 User can have multiple Applications (Apps) and Credentials

 In minimal configuration you would need User with Credential to secure endpoints